-Some of the most common questions surrounding social media screening come from the candidate.
-What does a social media screening entail?
+Some of the most common questions surrounding digital screening (otherwise known as social media screening) come from the candidate.
+What does digital screening entail?
 Isn’t that an invasion of privacy?
 How do they know it’s me?
-While social media screening is becoming more widely adopted and accepted, it’s completely normal to feel a bit tense over an additional and likely unfamiliar screening process (we get it, we’ve been at it for years).
+While digital screening is becoming more widely adopted and accepted, it’s completely normal to feel a bit tense over an additional and likely unfamiliar screening process (we get it, we’ve been at it for years).

-Here are a few basics your employer likely wants you to know about a social media background check as they roll out their social media screening procedures.
+Here are a few basics your employer likely wants you to know about a digital screening as they roll out their screening procedures.

 How does the company know it’s me?

 Social media screening firms take the utmost care in determining that identity is accurately authenticated.
 At Social Intel, our procedure is curated with the guidance of renowned employment law experts.
 Our team uses information provided by the candidate with consent during the application process to correctly identify an individual online.
 An online profile can only be authenticated by passing a battery of matching criteria.
 Information for matching criteria can include an email address, first and last names, employment history, education information, an image, among other factors.